So I thought I’d share some information and let ya’ll in on a plan I have had, and with it I have a little (or very long) story to tell you…

 Humans living differently as long as it does no harm; I’ve been saying it for a decade.
 The current model and attached expectations puts a high standard that if you can’t jump high enough for a slam dunk instantly with the others you’re SOL and left behind on the sidelines.

 Revision is needed.
 There is wisdom in diversity and in people voluntarily living differently.
 This must be on a volunteer basis and as a free choice.
 Maybe we are not all supposed to want and have the same.
-For example, in my writing I have said that I am one who has decided to not have children.
+For example, in addition to not eating meat, using less water, not driving much (all by choice) in my writing I have said also that I am one who has decided to not have children.
 I am not saying that is the path for everyone, just for me.
 Maybe there are others also.
 I’m okay with this; sometimes I wonder if others are, and that is the funny part, but the point is this is voluntary.
+There should be incentives and rewards up the wazoo for someone who chooses to live this lightly on the earth; after all it is a way of life that is clean where if all people did just a few of these there would be less pollution, less disease, no deforestation, more fresh water and more food for everyone.
+It would be sustainable.
+These incentives should include lower health insurance premiums, tax incentives, and green credits or tokens.
+After all, we are nearly carbon neutral; those few like me are very light on this planet.
+But currently there are not incentives, and it is only seen as odd.
 Obviously, this means that my life is different and I am thus able to give back to society and to experience a sense of community, (which we all need) in different ways.
 Food for thought…

 WIth all this being said I submit that there is hope through Mitt Romney.
 You can say whatever you want about this republican from Utah, but in the end he is a good person.